daaronr/eamt_gitbook_public/README.md

 ---
-NOTE: >-
+NOTE:
-  THIS 'make_publicable' branch has been moved to https://github.com/daaronr/eamt_gitbook_public!!!
-THAT IS THE ONE syncing with the gitbook Welcome to the EA Market Testing gitbook!
+Welcome to the EA Market Testing gitbook!
 Explore the resources here to learn about who we are, the knowledge base we are building, and how our work can be used to promote effective giving and action.
 ---